pocc/pcapgraph/docs/index.rst

 PcapGraph is the tool you need for flow-based troubleshooting when you have multiple packet captures.
 This tool creates a horizontal bar graph that can be used for visualizing `pcaps <https://en.wikipedia.org/wiki/Pcap>`_.
-It also uses set operations to find patterns among multiple packet captures in ways that Wireshark is not able to.
+It can also use set operations to find patterns among multiple packet captures in ways that Wireshark is not able to.
 If an output format is not specified, the default behavior is to print to stdout and send a `matplotlib <https://matplotlib.org/>`_ graph to the screen (thus the name).